RuiAreiasMAT/mat.tap.query.api/docs/GettingStarted.md

 ### InfluxDb Connections

-The InfluxDb connections that you can get from the endpoint ```api/connections``` depends on the [InfluxDb Writer](https://github.com/McLarenAppliedTechnologies/mat.tap.aas.influxdb) configuration settings used while recording the session.
+The InfluxDb connections that you can get from the endpoint ```api/connections``` depend on the [InfluxDb Writer](https://github.com/McLarenAppliedTechnologies/mat.tap.aas.influxdb) configuration settings used while recording the session.
 These settings needs to be created in the `api/connections` before querying.

 You can create a new connection using `POST` request: